DynamicDevices/IoT-Interview-Questions/README.md

 - Probe around the answers for things like accessibility, privacy, security, maintenance, lifecycle, etc.

 -  Discuss what features you could/should put in a design to facilitate debugging, maintenance, etc...

+- Tell me about a project that failed, and what your next steps were.

+- What are your minimum tools required to troubleshoot. (i.e. if they don’t list a scope they’re likely under-trained about its usefulness)

 ## Teamwork

 - A portfolio of their work on github , blogs, contributions.